1st Workshop on

 Yaser Sheikh

-Yaser Sheikh.
-Final confirmation.
-Relevance: Yaser Sheikh is an Associate Professor at the Robotics Institute (on leave), Carnegie Mellon University, with appointments in the Mechanical Engineering Department.
+Yaser Sheikh is an Associate Professor at the Robotics Institute (on leave), Carnegie Mellon University, with appointments in the Mechanical Engineering Department.
 He founded and directs Facebook Reality Lab in Pittsburgh focused on pursuing ”metric telepresence”: remote interactions in AR/VR that are indistinguishable from reality.
 His research is focused on machine perception and rendering of social behavior, spanning sub-disciplines in computer vision, computer graphics, and machine learning.

 Placeholder Image